Contact us: Car Insurance

 Webchat and Email

-Please select the relevant department below for webchat and email options to discuss your existing policy, make changes and manage payments.
+Please select the relevant department below for online options to discuss your existing policy, make changes, and manage payments.

-Service Update – Email responses are currently 48 hrs.
+Service Update – Email responses are over 72hrs.
 Call wait times are up to an hour due to current demand.
+Please visit MyAccount or webchat for a quicker response.

 Frequently asked questions